-But outside the office, Jim is principally involved in the administration of competitive ballroom dancing, now called “DanceSport,” which received full recognition as a sport from the International Olympic Committee in 1997.
+But he is principally involved in the administration of “DanceSport,” which received full recognition as a sport from the International Olympic Committee in 1997.
 (Think waltz, tango, salsa, breakdance, and you’ll get the idea!)

 After retiring from competing personally, he became Canadian National President of the 1,300-member Canada DanceSport organization, the peak governing body for DanceSport in Canada, from 1997-2005.
 Jim was Canada's representative in the governing world body, the World DanceSport Federation (WDSF), and attended meetings all over North America, Asia and Europe, including at IOC Headquarters in Switzerland, and especially in cities across Canada from Victoria to Halifax.
 He was invited to the 1996 Olympic Games in Atlanta for the filming of CBC-TV’s documentary on DanceSport's Olympic initiative and appeared in the resulting episode of “CBC Witness” called “The Dancing Game.”

-Jim has been a Member of the Canadian Olympic Committee since 1997.
+Jim has been involved with the Canadian Olympic Committee since 1997.
 He was DanceSport’s Representative to the Canadian Olympic Committee (COC) 1997 - 2005, and has served on two subcommittees of the COC.
-Since 2005 he has been elected and re-elected four times to personal membership in the COC for British Columbia.
+Since 2005 he has been elected and re-elected four times to personal membership or representation in the COC for British Columbia.